These mini pecan pie muffins taste just like pecan pie and are quick and easy to make! They’re gooey with a delicious caramel and pecan flavor.

 Do they really taste like pecan pie?

 Yes, they do!
 I love pecan pie so much, I’ve created several pecan pie recipes in various forms, including my pecan pie brownies and chocolate pecan pie.
 These muffins are like a gooey sticky pecan pie filling, but in muffin form (they’re as good as they sound, I promise).
 The brown sugar gives them a caramel flavor, and with the butter and pecans they taste just like a nostalgic pecan pie.

 They are so easy to make, they’ll be ready in no time!
 10 minutes of preparation, short baking time, short cooling time, and then straight into your belly, one after the other.

-Make sure to grease your muffin pan well.
-These muffins are sticky, so greasing is necessary to prevent them from sticking to the pan.
+- Make sure to grease your muffin pan well.
+These muffins are sticky, so greasing the pan is necessary to prevent them from sticking to the pan.
 I used a silicone muffin pan, so it was easy!
 If you have one, make sure to use it.
 I greased it as well.

 - You can also make standard size muffins with this recipe.
 I baked a few standard-size muffins to see if it works well too, and it does.
 I do prefer the mini ones though, because these muffins are ideal as a small bite.
 If you want to make 12 standard size muffins, I recommend multiplying this recipe by 1.5 to ensure you have enough batter.
 You should also increase the baking time by a few minutes because the muffins will be larger.

 - 1 cup coarsely chopped pecans